 Cybersecurity is a major concern for businesses of all sizes—and the customers they serve.
-But it’s surprising how some organizations approach security, whether they’re operating on AIX, Linux, Windows, or the IBM i platform.
+But it’s surprising how some organizations approach cybersecurity.

 Some businesses have no security policy at all, and many have a policy that hasn’t been updated in years.
 This amounts to a disorganized approach to IT security that’s unlikely to deliver the result you want: reduced risk to the data and applications your business relies on.

 If you’re serious about securing your systems, you need a methodical strategy that keeps all interested parties within your organization working toward a common goal, even as security threats evolve or your businesses changes.
 Assessing the current state of your security is a great way to find out where you stand with data security, but a security policy is essential for businesses of all sizes and in all industries, no matter how what security solutions you already have in place.

 Read on for the top three reasons to implement a security policy—and keep it updated!

 What Is a Security Policy?

 This information is elementary to some, but let’s make sure we’re on the same page.
 A security policy is a written statement of how your company plans to protect its IT assets.
 It might include everything from how employees are allowed to access the internet at the office to what security measures will be carried out.